Are you in a B2B or B2C market? Often when you have a product or service you can be in both.

 - Global business-to-business (B2B) eCommerce sales are predicted to reach over $6.6 trillion by 2020 – Frost & Sullivan.

-B2B vs B2C varies according to the scale and type of eCommerce transactions.
+B2C VS B2B varies according to the scale and type of eCommerce transactions.
 Think about shipping, logistics in general and how and when payments take place between companies.

 - Global B2C eCommerce is expected to grow to $6.54 Trillion by 2022 – Statista.

-The Internet of Things, Big Data, AI and platforms and other technologies converge to create disruption across many industries.
-Value chains are being unbundled and in particular in established B2B markets such as banking (Fintech) and logistics.
+The Internet of Things, Big Data, AI and platforms and other technologies are creating a new wave of disruption across many industries.
+Value chains are being unbundled and established B2B markets such as banking (Fintech) and logistics are being transformed.
+Digital technologies enable new ways to reconfigure how value is created in these industries.

 Example of a B2B business model